ta3ag/lbd/docs/BackendTutorial/source/othertype.rst

     .end  _Z19test_unsigned_shortv
     ...

 As you can see lb/lh are for signed byte/short type while lbu/lhu are for unsigned byte/short type.
-Since C type-cast or type-conversion feature, the char to int can be finished with an single lb efficient instruction.
-That's why the lb, lbu, lh and lhu instructions exist.
+To support C type-cast or type-conversion feature efficiently, Cpu0 has the lb instruction to make the char to int conversion in one single instruction.
+The other instructions lbu, lh, lhu, sb and sh are for both signed/unsigned byte/short int/int type conversion.
 Their difference have explained in Chapter 2.

 To support load bool type, the following code added.